SolomonSklash/htbenum/README.md

 * Provides an automatic download and update feature
 * Custom directory option, for when you know you have access to a specific directory (default is /tmp)
 * Interactive menu lets you choose whether to run only enumeration, only expoit suggestion, or both
+* Checks for Python 2 and 3 and lets you know which scripts will be skipped if Python is missing

 ### Usage
 ```